Slownite/Child_Detection_Dataset/README.md

 <div align=center><img src="val_batch1_labels.jpg" width="787px" height="392px"/></div>

 The dataset includes 1920 image of child collected on pexels.com.
-Images and annotations are available on this link.
+Images and annotations are available on this link and follow the YOLO label format.
 The weights of the fine tuned YOLOCDD can be find in this repository.

 # Citing Child Detection Dataset